-The F418IL chassis requires mylar air shrouds for each node to direct the airflow where cooling is needed.
-The air shroud will differ for different serverboards.
-If using a serverboard which is not the default in the chassis, refer to the optional parts in the Appendix of this manual, or the Supermicro Web site at www.supermicro.com to purchase the proper air shroud.
+The F424AS chassis requires plastic air shrouds for each node to direct the airflow where cooling is needed.
+The air shroud will differ for different motherboards.
+If using a serverboard which is not the default in the chassis, refer to the optional parts in the Supermicro Web site at www.supermicro.com to purchase the proper air shroud.